CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 The radiometric signature of land is similar to that of sea ice at the wavelengths used for estimating the SIC.
-Because of the large footprints and the relatively high brightness temperatures of land and ice compared to water, the land signature “spills” into the coastal zone open water and it will falsely appear as intermediate concentration ice.
+Because of the large footprints and the relatively high brightness temperatures of land and ice compared to water, the land signature “spills” into the coastal zone open water, and it will falsely appear as intermediate concentration ice.

 This land-spillover effect can be partly corrected by estimating the fractional contribution of land surface